-We have also worked to expand our liquidity and access to the debt and securitization markets.
-As a result, we entered into a number of debt or securitization transactions with new lenders or institutional investors in 2015 and 2016.
+We continue to work to expand our liquidity and access to the debt and securitization markets.
+As a result, we entered into a number of debt or securitization transactions with new lenders or institutional investors in 2016 and 2017, and completed our first unsecured debt transaction in 2017 through a convertible debt issuance.